artemkv/journey3-react-native-sdk/README.md

 ## Getting started

 - Register and get an application key at https://journey3.net/
-- Initialize the library to start tracking stats
+- Initialize the connector to start tracking stats

 ## Usage

-### Installing the library
+### Installing the connector

 ```
 yarn add journey3-react-native-sdk